seyianjorin/Network-Traffic-Analysis-Lab-on-Mac-M2-Pro/README.md

 ## Overview

 This project demonstrates real-time network traffic monitoring and threat detection using [Zeek](https://zeek.org/) on an Ubuntu Server VM, bridged into a live network using UTM on macOS.
-The goal is to simulate an enterprise-level Security Operations Center (SOC) detection workflow, while building foundational skills for a future career in cybersecurity, cloud security, automation, and AI-based threat detection.
+The goal is to simulate an enterprise-level Security Operations Center (SOC) detection workflow.

 ---